AthulMuralidhar/AthulMuralidhar.github.io/content/work.md

 +++

 ## Current work

-- I am on a sabbatical, trying to get into the embedded systems - i am doing  a couple of courses on udemy - focussing on cortex m series of micro processors
+- I am on a sabbatical, trying to get into the embedded systems. - I am doing  a couple of courses on Udemy, focusing on the Cortex M series of microprocessors

 ## Previous work in sotware development

 - worked at print.com
 - worked at keana
 - worked at cubic eyes